ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-11-05-20Year-Em-Tech-Landscape.md

 As you read each column from left to right, the technology categories are increasingly experimental, still in research and development, or limited to academic of private institutions.
 53 technologies are represented in the diagram, each one placed in its respective column (for its category) and row (for when it will be in use, for example in 10 to 20 years).

-### Values
+#### Values

 This section describes the categories of emergent technology, the technology itself, and where they fit in the timeline.

 **Technologies with Cloud Computing**<br/>
-Storage (AWS, AZURE, etc) - Current<br/>  Applications as a Service - Current
+Storage (AWS, AZURE, etc) - Current<br/>
+Applications as a Service - Current

 **Technologies with Big Data**<br/>
 Big data / data analytics<br/>
 Hadoop Ecosystem, Spark, R - Now<br/>
 Data Lakes, NoSQL Databases - Now<br/>
-Big Data Governance Solutions - 0 to 5 years<br/>
+Big Data Governance Solutions - 0 to 5 years

 **Technologies with Encryption/Privacy**<br/>
 Digital Ledgers - Current<br/>
 Blockchain - Current<br/>
 Distributed Ledgers - Current<br/>
 Homomorphic encryption - 0 to 5 years<br/>
-Wearable two-factor authentication - 0 to 5 years<br/>
+Wearable two-factor authentication - 0 to 5 years

 **Technologies with Internet of Things**<br/>
 Digital Twins - 0 to 5 years